It’s highly recommended you do not have debugging turned on on your website.

 Copy and paste the Redirect URL link from the settings then click on the Add URL button back on the Google page.

 If you’ve done this correctly, the API will create and you will be presented with a Client ID on the screen.
-You need to copy and paste that Client ID into the MEM Settings page.
+You need to copy and paste that Client ID into the MDJM Settings page.